Joyce Brothers: Social conversation

-She was viewed as the public crisis counselor as she was asked to comment on issues like Princess Diana's death and the explosion of the Challenger space shuttle.
+She was viewed as the public crisis counselor as she was asked to comment on issues like the death of Diana, Princess of Wales and the explosion of the Challenger space shuttle.

 Joyce Brothers addressed homosexuality in 1972 in her newspaper column.
 After the 1999 Columbine school shooting, she was a persistent presence on CNN for gun control legislation.

 More memorable episodes of her advice shows include when she helped a man on air who called in contemplating suicide as a result of being blind in one eye and nearly blind in the other.
 Her efforts included keeping him on air for 30 minutes—long enough for National Save-A-Life to contact him.
 Another, similar episode aired in 1971 when a woman called and threatened to overdose on sleeping pills.
 As this was a riveting circumstance, the show was left running for three more hours uninterrupted, so that Brothers was able to extract a phone number from the woman to get an ambulance to her.

 Sexism

 Upon receiving acceptance into Columbia University for her Ph.D, the dean of her department told her that, while her qualifications were impeccable, she was taking the position of a man who would use the degree and that it would therefore be best if she dropped her position.
 However, Brothers did not waver and maintained her position.

 However, she was a product of the time, evidenced by her belief that her husband should be the breadwinner.
 She gave up any notion of pursuing a career in psychology for herself because it could mean being in competition with her husband.
 Early in her career, when Brothers was asked by women for advice on what to do if their husbands showed interest in other women, Brothers was known to ask the caller to look at themselves and ask what they could do to be more like the women their husbands seemed to chase.
 Brothers later became more involved with issues of women's rights.
 In 1972, she was one of many who testified in front of the platform committee on women's issues, also serving as acting chair of a U.S. delegation for the 16th assembly of the Inter-American Commission of Women.
-In 1979, she provided proposals at the congressional hearing on "problems of mid-life women,” speaking on employment, retirement income, and anti-ageism in television characters.
+In 1979, she provided proposals at the congressional hearing on "problems of mid-life women", speaking on employment, retirement income, and anti-ageism in television characters.